bioinformatics-jeonlee/EcMOdel/README.md

 ## Our goal is to develop a machine learning prediction algorithm for neurological injury in pediatric cardiac patients.

-### The biggest risk factor for Pediatric EcMo patients is stroke.
-We have built a framework to statistically assess actionable events leading to stroke and improve neurological outcomes.
+The biggest risk factor for Pediatric EcMo patients is stroke.
+We have built a framework to statistically assess actionable events leading to neurological injury and improve neurological outcomes.

 # Overview Diagram